-You business why may come from a personal why, it may come from years of experience in an industry.
+Your business why may be rooted in a personal why, it may come from years of experience in an industry.
 Whatever the root of your why, sharing it with your followers reinforces a sense of trust and community.
 Tell your followers/community what gets us out of bed in the morning, why you are so passionate about what we do and what you believe in.

 Never before have consumers been more interested in the stories behind the brands they engage with and allow into their lives, and even more so the people behind the brand.
 It isn’t enough anymore to be a faceless brand who pushes content, long gone are the days of relying on print or tv media, instead you have the power right in the palm of your hand to include customers in your brand.

 Thanks to smartphones and social media, we have all the tools we need to capitalise on this interest, engage with our customers and followers in a very real way, and tell them our ‘why’ through a series of posts and stories.

 The beauty of social media is that it can be harnessed as a mega phone, pulling closer the millions of potential customers, it allows us to create a tribe, a community online who align with our brand.

 Your business why is more than what you sell or the service you provide, instead it is the heart of your business, the thing that makes it tick.
 In most instances the best place to start is the reason you started your brand.
 You need to share your why, not just your what and how.

 Not sure what your why is?
 Now is the time to clarify it, as it will help you to shape how you engage with people, how and where you sell your services or products and in turn allows you to find and engage with the best customers possible.

 How To Find Your Why - Task One

 Write anything from a sentence to a paragraph about why you started your business, what you hope to achieve and how you can impact your customers with your products or services.